What Is Cookie Consent in Canada?

 - Includes significant fines for non-compliance

 If you have users in Quebec, you need to follow the stricter standard.
+Learn more about Quebec's Law 25 requirements.

-What Types of Cookies Require Consent?
+What Types of Cookies Require Consent in Canada?

 Understanding cookie categories is crucial for Canadian compliance.
 Here's a breakdown of what requires consent and what doesn't:

-These cookies are essential for your website to function properly:
+No. These cookies are essential for your website to function properly:

 Examples: